-A.14.4 Where the Server Device issues the Generate Data Record command in accordance with A.14.1, the Server Device shall include within the Command Data field the Record Type to be generated.
+A.14.4 Where the server device issues the Generate Data Record command, the server device shall include within the Command Data field the record type to be generated.

-Note: The Record Type value shall be as defined by the relevant Extension Profile (e.g. OBM System Extension Profile).
+Note: The Record Type value shall be as defined by the relevant extension profile (e.g. OBM system extension profile - see Part B).

-- A.14.5 Where the Server Device has issued the Generate Data Record command in accordance with A.14.1, in setting the Response Code field in accordance with A.12.6 the Client Device shall use the value: - a.
-Command Not Valid (Error) in the case that it does not recognise or cannot collect the specified Record Type; - b.
-OK (Success) in the case that it is currently (already) collecting the specified Record Type; - c.
-Command Temporarily Unavailable (Warning) in the case that it cannot collect the specified Record Type at present; or - d.
-Otherwise, the value OK (Success).
+- A.14.5 Where the server device has issued the Generate Data Record command in accordance with A.14.1, in setting the Response Code field in accordance with A.12.6 the client device shall use the value: - a.
+Command Not Valid (Error) in the case that it does not recognise or cannot collect the specified record type; - b.
+OK (Success) in the case that it is currently (already) collecting the specified record type; - c.
+Command Temporarily Unavailable (Warning) in the case that it cannot collect the specified record type at present; or - d. otherwise, the value OK (Success).

-A.15 Service Provider Function Command
+A.15 Service Provider Function

-A.15.1 In accordance with the requirements of A.12, the Server Device may issue the Service Provider Function command to access non-type approved and Service Provider-specific functionality within the Client Device.
+A.15.1 In accordance with the requirements of A.12, the server device may issue the Service Provider Function command to access non-type approved and service provider-specific functionality within the client device.

-Note: The Service Provider Function is subject to the agreement and collaboration of the providers of the Client Device and the Server Device.
+Note: The Service Provider Function is subject to the agreement and collaboration of the providers of the client device and the server device.

-- A.15.2 The implementation of the Service Provider Function command shall be such that the performance of the Client Device and the Server Device is not hindered or degraded below the requirements of their respective type-approval. - A.15.3 The Server Device shall only issue the Service Provider Function command in accordance with A.15.1 when all of the following conditions are met: - a.
-The Client Device and the Server Device have a shared understanding and support for the functionality uniquely identified by the Client Device's identifier and the Service Provider Message Type (refer to A.15.5a); - b.
-The Client Device is considered to be authenticated to the Server Device in accordance with A.10.1; and - c.
-The Server Device is replying to a Client Device Message in which the Status Flags field has a value that indicates that the Client Device is ready to accept the Service Provider Function command (refer to A.7.6), and that the Server Device is considered to be authenticated to the Client Device in accordance with A.10.1.
+- A.15.2 The implementation of the Service Provider Function command shall be such that the performance of the client device and the server device is not hindered or degraded below the requirements of their respective type-approval. - A.15.3 The server device shall only issue the Service Provider Function command when all of the following conditions are met: - a. the client device and the server device have a shared understanding and support for the functionality uniquely identified by the client device's identifier and the Service Provider Message Type (see A.15.5a); - b. the client device is considered to be authenticated to the server device; and - c. the server device is replying to a client device message in which the Status Flags field has a value that indicates that the client device is ready to accept the Service Provider Function command (see A.7.6), and that the server device is considered to be authenticated to the client device.

-Note: The identifier of each type-approved device has a 3-character prefix assigned by TCA, and that prefix identifies the Service Provider for that device.
+Note: The identifier of each type-approved device has a three-character prefix assigned by TCA, and that prefix identifies the service provider for that device.

-A.15.4 Where the Server Device issues the Service Provider Function command in accordance with A.15.1, the Command Data field shall have the format set out in Table 12.
+A.15.4 Where the server device issues the Service Provider Function command, the Command Data field shall have the format shown in Table 12.

-Field Data Type Bytes Value Service Provider Message Type UINT 1 Refer to A.15.5 Service Provider Payload BIN 0 N Refer to A.15.5
+Field Data Type Bytes Value

+Service Provider Message Type UINT 1 See A.15.5

+Service Provider Payload BIN 0 N See A.15.5